kide-vm/kide/lib/virtual/README.md

 *Ast* instances get created by the salama-reader gem from source.
 Here we add compile functions to ast classes and  comile the ast layer into Virtual:: objects

-The main objects are BootSpace (lots of objects), BootClass (represents a class), CompiledMethod (with Blocks and Instruction).
+The main objects are Space (lots of objects), BootClass (represents a class), CompiledMethod (with Blocks and Instruction).

 **Virtual** Instructions get further transformed into **register** instructions.